sai-educ/math-vocab/vocab_bank/grade-1.md

 **Example:** Leo measures his book with cubes.
 He lines them up with no gaps and counts 7.

+**Common misconception:** Line the tool up with the very start of what you measure.
+Starting partway in gives too small a number.

 **Standards:** US 1.MD

 ### order by length